-Thirdly, Dropps pods are smaller than my old Cascade dishwashing pods, and Dropps launry detergent pods are smaller than my old All Free & Clear pods.
-O, and the oxi boost pod is smaller than the scoop of Oxi Clean I used to put in.
+Thirdly, Dropps pods are way smaller than my old Cascade dishwashing pods, and Dropps launry detergent pods are smaller than my old All Free & Clear pods.
+O, and the oxi boost pod is smaller than the huge scoop of Oxi Clean I used to put in.
 So, would they have the same cleaning power or would I need to always double up on Dropps, doubling the cost?

 Ok…so I’ll get to all that.
 But first…here’s why I’ve switched to Dropps and haven’t looked back.

-Yes, Dropps pods clean my clothes
+Yes, Dropps pods clean my clothes really well